How To Pay a Credit Card Invoice in QuickBooks Desktop

 - Bill Due: Enter the due date of the bill.

-- Terms (optional): This is generally not applicable for a credit card bill.
+- Terms (optional): Generally, this isn’t applicable for a credit card bill.

 - Memo (optional): Enter additional information, such as ”Bill for October Credit Card Payment.”

 - Expenses and Items Tab: As with a check, QuickBooks will record the bill as a reduction in your credit card liability.